 In January 2018 Lions4Lions was explicitly started to raise awareness about the Lion species fate.
 Today, at the end of September 2018, our Facebook group has 4700 members.
 Every single day, we meet people, that didn’t know what is happening to the most iconic species on Earth.
 We hear from shocked people.
 They shiver when they hear what is going on in South Africa’s captive breeding scene.
 Read more

-LYKA, the blind lioness has been written off as a ‘breeding mistake’ by the zoo, after going blind as a result of a congenital eye problem and now lives in a very small and barren enclosure in the zoo that is based in Iloilo, Southern Philippines.
+has been written off as a ‘breeding mistake’ by the zoo, after going blind as a result of a congenital eye problem and now lives in a very small and barren enclosure in the zoo that is based in Iloilo, Southern Philippines.
 PhilZoos is an individual zoo facility, a government-run zoo in the Philippines.
-We have had reports that the rest of the zoo is in sub-standard condition as well.
+Without a doubt the rest of the zoo is in sub-standard condition as well.

-Visitors were also quoted as saying that other animals near LYKA were also in very poor health and living in extremely unhealthy conditions.
-Maasin Zoo is government-funded but staff has said that they don’t have enough money to improve the enclosures or properly care for the animals.
+Other animals near LYKA were also in very poor health and living in extremely unhealthy conditions.
+Maasin Zoo is government-funded but the staff has said that they don’t have enough money to improve the enclosures or properly care for the animals.

 It’s unacceptable that Lyka and other animals at the Maasin Zoo continue to suffer from neglect in captivity while zoo officials and government do nothing.

 Please sign the petitionHERE to call on the Governor of Iloilo to immediately close the Maasin Zoo and free Lyka to a sanctuary.
 Please, we must save this beautiful Lioness.
 To see such a beautiful creature suffering like no one cares is extremely painful to see.
 Thank you sincerely!